georgekakarlis/go-scrape/readme.md

 3. maybe pricing model

+future todos :
+Async scraper with ML(?) to know/understand which headers to use to facilitate the right combination of IPs and headers, CAPCHAs, and any other anti-scraping systems on each website call.

 the most "difficult" thing to do was to ensureDirectory and the whole download and os.Remove thing.